Robohuskie2574/Robohuskie2574.github.io/README.md

 Robohuskies Website github
 ======
-If you got here by mistake, the website is at (robohuskie.github.io)
+If you got here by mistake, the website is at (robohuskie.com)
+## Website Dev Stuff

-###Running Locally
+### Running Locally
 To run locally, run

-bundle exec jekyll serve --baseurl=""
+    bundle exec jekyll serve --baseurl="" or

-instead of

-bundle exec jekyll serve
+    ./run.sh

-Before running in new codespace:
+### Before running in new codespace:

     rvm --default use 3.1.4
     bundle install

-TODO/IDEAS:
+### TODO/IDEAS:

+Sponser Links

-Fill in scedule FINISH Before any trips after duluth
+Fill in scedule before future trip

-Update sponser info page FINISH Before we look for new sponsers
+Update sponser info page before we look for new sponsers

-Add a team info page? (like list of members)? (might need to Combine FRC 2023 and scedule).
-We could also make the scedule part of it LOW PRIORITY
+Add a team info page?

 Ways to convince new members to join? (videos, a list of reasons to join?)
 BEFORE 2024-2025 info meeting.

-Sponser Links
+Better image page (less gaps)

+Update and sort image page